 Supply Shifts to the left

-In this diagram the supply curve shifts to the right.
-It leads to a lower price and increase in quantity.
-The supply curve may shift to the right because of:
+In this diagram the supply curve shifts to the left.
+It leads to a higher price and fall in quantity demand.
+The supply curve may shift to the left because of:

 - Higher costs of production